awsdocs/aws-transit-gateway-guide/doc_source/tgw-peering.md

 1. On the navigation pane, choose **Transit Gateway Attachments**\.

-1. Choose **Create Transit Gateway Attachment**\.
+1. Choose **Create transit gateway attachment**\.

-1. For **Transit Gateway ID**, choose the transit gateway for the attachment\.
+1. For **Transit gateway ID**, choose the transit gateway for the attachment\.
 You can choose a transit gateway that you own or a transit gateway that was shared with you\.

 1. For **Attachment type**, choose **Peering Connection**\.